-2.1 E. coli and Total Coliform
+2.1 E.coli and Total Coliform

-Bacteriological tests for E. coli and total coliforms are required weekly from the raw and treated water at the facility and from the distribution system.
+Bacteriological tests for E.coli and Total coliforms are required weekly from the raw and treated water at the facility and from the distribution system.
 Extra samples are taken after major repairs or maintenance work.
-Any E. coli or total coliform results above 0 in treated water sample must be reported to the Ministry of Environment, Conservation and Parks (MECP) and Medical Officer of Health (MOH).
+Any E.coli or Total coliform results above the Maximum Allowable Concentration (MAC) of 0 colonies per 100 mL in treated water samples must be reported to the Ministry of Environment, Conservation and Parks (MECP) and Medical Officer of Health (MOH).
 Resamples and any other required actions are taken as quickly as possible.
-There was one adverse test result from 580 treated water samples taken in 2022.
-The corrective for which is summarized in section 6.2.
-The results from the 2022 sampling program are shown on the table below.
+The results from the annual sampling program are shown on the following table.
+There were two adverse test results from 573 treated water samples taken in 2023.
+The corrective actions for which are summarized in section 6.2.

-Number of Samples Range of E. coli Results Min - Max MAC = 0 Range of Total Coliform Results Min - Max MAC = 0
+Source Number of Samples Range of E. coli Min - Max MAC = 0 (colonies / 100 mL) Range of Total Coliform Min - Max MAC = 0 (colonies / 100 mL)

-Raw 260 0 0 - 1
+Raw 256 0 0 - 1

-Treated 263 0 0 - 18
+Treated 255 0 0 - 1

-Distribution 317 0 0
+Distribution 318 0 0 - 1